- What is a virtual call center?

 Surface actionable insights to manage care proactively

-Control costs with industry-leading automation that makes it easy to respond to customer care inquiries at scale
+Control costs with industry-leading customer service automation software that makes it easy to respond to customer care inquiries at scale

 Onboard and train agents faster with innovative assistance on a modern agent desktop

 Serve customers faster with unified customer service powered by AI

 Sprinklr Service is powered by the most advanced, proprietary AI engine for the enterprise, built on the only unified customer experience management (Unified-CXM) platform.
 It analyzes billions of conversations across your customers’ preferred social, messaging, in-app, live chat, email, and voice channels; identifies intent and sentiment; and routes customers to the right support — all in real-time.

 Listen to and engage with customers across 30+ digital and traditional channels, seamlessly blending public experience data with your private customer conversation data to create a 360-degree view of each customer’s needs.

 Reduce service costs